Voorhees Township, NJ

 - KICK: Your swimmer will become a stronger and faster kicker through learning about both the technique and timing of each kick.

 - PULL: The best swimmers in the world utilize an early vertical forearm to put immediate pressure back on the water.
-Jack and Tim will also teach swimmers how to get maximum extension and a powerful finish to the stroke!
+Austin and Maddy will also teach swimmers how to get maximum extension and a powerful finish to the stroke!
 Learn new drills and exercises to get more power from every stroke.

 - BREATH: All swimmers know to keep one goggle in and one goggle out of the water when they take a breath, but the length and timing are also important!
-Jack and Tim will show your swimmer how to make each breath more efficient for faster freestyle racing no matter what distance.
+Austin and Maddy will show your swimmer how to make each breath more efficient for faster freestyle racing no matter what distance.

 JULY 13 - SESSION 2: HIGH PERFORMANCE BACKSTROKE TECHNIQUE

 Your swimmer understands the core components of backstroke, now begin to master the subtle skills that will help your swimmer compete at a higher level.
 Participants will practice using their core to create rotation and a balanced stroke, build a powerful pull with a strategic use of stroke rate, and use their kick as a dominant propulsive force.

-- BODY POSITION: Participants will work with Jack Roach and Tim Phillips to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.
+- BODY POSITION: Participants will work with Austin Surhoff and Maddy Banic to feel and understand how to maintain a neutral spine and head position for less drag and better full body connection in backstroke.

 - ROTATION: The fastest backstrokers in the world use a powerful body rotation to create more power and increase their tempo.
 Your swimmer will learn how much to rotate, when to rotate, and how to use it for maximum speed and power.